Shinmera/qtools/README.md

 For a list of available smoke modules, see `*smoke-modules*`.

+### Fast Calling
+In some cases it is vital to minimise overhead to a method call.
+Since usually dispatch is dynamic at run-time and un/marshalling of arguments and return values is involved, the standard way of calling methods might be too slow.
+In that case, you can use Qtools' fast-call mechanism to perform a method call as quickly as possible.
+At a cost, naturally.

+    (let ((size (q+:make-qsize 100 100)))
+      (fast-call (set-height QSize int) size 200)
+      size)

+Fast-calling is possible if you know the exact method signature to call and are willing to translate the arguments to their proper required CFFI types.
+In the case of passing QObjects, you must pass their pointer.
+You can get that pointer by `qt::qobject-pointer`.

 ## Examples
 A couple of example applications using Qtools can be found in the [examples/](https://github.com/Shinmera/qtools/tree/master/examples/) folder: `qtools-evaluator`, `qtools-titter`, `qtools-melody`, and `qtools-opengl`.
 Each of them can be loaded by their name, and launched using the `main` function from their package.